20 Tips for Increasing Your Productivity When Freelancing

 Freelancing is hard work.
 If you don’t want to have too many clients simultaneously, it is a good idea only to take one or two jobs at a time.
 This is how you can manage your time better to increase productivity when freelancing.

 You can do this by tracking project time.
 Tracking project time is helpful to help you keep track of how long you spend on a particular project.
-This gives you a good insight into how much time you need to put in on future projects.
+This gives you a good insight into how much time you need to spend on future projects.
+Couple your project management tools with any of the best Mac time trackers online to ensure you don’t too much on an individual task while leaving the others out.

 You can also use project tracking to help you stay on budget.
-If you are working with a client and have a tight deadline, you can make sure you stick to your schedule by tracking your project time.
-It’s vital that you don’t work on other projects until you have completed your current project.
+If you are working with a client with a tight deadline, you can make sure you stick to your schedule by tracking your project time.
+You mustn’t work on other projects until you have completed your current project.

 8 – Prioritise Projects